 Once your dentist in NW Calgary has accessed the internals of your tooth, they will clear out all the dying or dead tissue from the root canal or the pulp following by cleaning the empty chamber using an anti-bacterial and antiseptic solution.

 Once your tooth is cleaned, your dentist in Calgary, AB will shape the walls of your root canal towards better accommodating gutta-percha, which is a filling material used to fill the pulp chamber and the canals.

-Once your dentist in Calgary has filled your infected tooth, they will seal the seal your tooth and temporarily close the tooth with an alternative filling.
+Once your dentist near me has filled your infected tooth, they will seal the seal your tooth and temporarily close the tooth with an alternative filling.
 This is later replaced with a permanent crown to offer your teeth with additional protection against infection while restoring the function and appearance of your tooth.